sciZer0/newdiscoveries/a/README.md

 ## One of Sufficient Fundamental Errors in Science

 This error is called "sufficient" because even this error alone destroys the entire concept of science of understanding the Universe.

-As said above, in my opinion, all the biggest basic errors in science occurred because people didn’t and still don’t fully understand the three Newton’s discoveries (Newton’s 1st, 2nd and 3rd Laws) which results, among other things, in misunderstanding of what in reality is Force, Work and Energy.
+This error is sufficient.

-In particular, "official" science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works, and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.
+In particular, science fails to understand the difference between how Inertia works and how Gravitational Force (Invisible Hand) works, and especially, what happens when they (Inertia and Gravitational Force) work simultaneously.

-In this chapter, along the way, we will see the total wrongness of "official" science of understanding the Universe:
+Through this chapter,  we will see the total wrongness of science of understanding the Universe:

 the total wrongness of all the "official" formulas for calculating Work (W) and Energy (E).